Rated Excellent Online

 The market for second charge loans on HMOs is much smaller than for standard buy-to-let properties.
 Most of the major second charge lenders either exclude HMOs entirely or require the property to meet specific criteria — such as having no more than six bedrooms or being operated under a valid HMO licence — before they will consider it.

 Specialist lenders and those with a dedicated commercial property or complex buy-to-let team are the most likely source of HMO second charge finance.
-Together Money, United Trust Bank and certain bridging lenders with term loan capabilities are examples of lenders who have historically been active in this space, though their criteria change and availability should always be confirmed with a broker.
+Together Money, United Trust Bank, Shawbrook Bank and certain bridging lenders with term loan capabilities are examples of lenders who have historically been active in this space, though their criteria change and availability should always be confirmed with a broker.

 It is also worth considering whether a commercial mortgage or bridging loan might be a more appropriate funding structure for an HMO than a conventional secured loan, particularly for larger or more complex properties.
 A whole-of-market broker who understands both residential and commercial lending can advise on the full range of options available.
+Rates for HMO secured loans typically carry a premium of 1.0-2.5 per cent over standard residential secured loans to reflect the additional complexity and risk.
+The legal costs are also typically higher as the HMO-specific checks require more work from the lender’s solicitors.

 Important: Your home may be repossessed if you do not keep up repayments on your mortgage.
 There will be a fee for mortgage advice.
 The actual rate available will depend on your circumstances.
 Think carefully before securing other debts against your home.